Skip to main content

 The central academic inquiry revolves around the definition of “voluntary.”
 While the term implies uncoerced choice, its application becomes fraught when substantial financial incentives are introduced.
 This section will explore the jurisprudential and ethical dimensions of this issue, focusing on how the legal system attempts to reconcile the nondiscrimination mandates of the ADA and GINA with the incentive structures permitted by HIPAA.

-We will analyze this through the lens of systems biology, where an individual’s (hormonal, metabolic, genetic) represents an integrated and deeply personal system, and the laws represent an external control system attempting to manage its use.
+We will analyze this through the lens of systems biology, where an individual’s health data (hormonal, metabolic, genetic) represents an integrated and deeply personal system, and the laws represent an external control system attempting to manage its use.

 The Jurisprudence of Voluntariness and the Safe Harbor Dilemma